genexuslabs/web-controls-library/src/components/map-marker/readme.md

 # gx-map-marker

 This element represents a marker inside a `<gx-map>` element.
 `coords` attribute must always have a value.
-If there is not any value set, the marker will be initialize with default values and it will be drawn at `0, 0` coordinates.
+If value is not specified, the marker will be initialized with default values and it will be drawn at `0, 0` coordinates.

 <!-- Auto Generated Below -->